Onuchin-Artem/resume/Onuchin-Artem-machine-learning-engineer.md

 - Improved product metrics of BidOptimizer [[1]] - one of key Indeed products for employers - by tweaking its algorithm.
 - Built a product that sets the bids according to cost-per-apply target.
 - Wrote a hadoop pig load function that allows to read imhotep [[2]] data from apache hadoop pig.
-- Integrated several open source machine learning packages with Indeed internal machine learning infrastructure.
+- Integrated several open source machine learning packages - including vowpal wabbit [[3]] - with Indeed internal machine learning infrastructure.

 _Apr 2013 – May 2015_. **Software engineer**, Yandex LLC,
 Moscow.

-Yandex.Market [[3]] is a leading Russian eCommerce web-service.
+Yandex.Market [[4]] is a leading Russian eCommerce web-service.
 I was responsible for Market data infrastructure.
 As part of my team I’ve participated in many projects about data-products such as AB-testing, Antifraud and CTR prediction.